 You can test text and copy, color designs, layouts, subject lines and more to find what catches your audience’s attention.
 Let’s jump into some real-life examples.
 If you'd like a more in-depth explanation of A/B testing, take a look at our ultimate guide below.

-For emails, MailerLite's A/B testing feature compares two versions and sends them to a chosen sample size, usually 50% of the email list.
-The ‘winner’ is automatically chosen after a defined time frame (but you can also select the victorious email manually, if you prefer).
+For emails, MailerLite's A/B testing feature compares two versions and sends them to a chosen sample size, usually 20% of the email list.
+The ‘winner’ is automatically chosen after a defined time frame (but you can also select the victorious email manually if you prefer).

 Side note: Please remember that every A/B test is specific to the audiences and goals of the test.
 These examples are meant to inspire your own tests.
 The results are not best practices.

-Emojis in emails can be a sticky subject.
+Emojis in email subject lines can be a sticky topic.
 Some people avoid them at all costs, while others think they’re the best thing since sliced bread!
 We fall into the latter category, but we weren’t sure whether our subscribers felt the same way.

 If in doubt, trial the same subject line with and without an emoji, and repeat this A/B test until you see a clear pattern.

-We can all agree that images and GIFs are an important design element of any newsletter.
+We can all agree that images, GIFs and visuals in general are an important design element of any newsletter.
 But does their positioning in the email influence conversions?

 We wanted to find out, so we A/B tested whether images and GIFs at the beginning of the email could increase click rates.